MichaelT-178/MovieSearch/README.md

 This is a simple Java Swing application to search through a list of movies based on various criteria.
 It was developed by myself and Logan Williams back in fall 2021 when I first started learning Java.
+We recieved a 100 on this project.

 How to run this program